zee-ahmed/vault/website/source/docs/auth/aws-ec2.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
     Registers a role in the backend.
 Only those instances which are using the role registered using this endpoint, will be able to perform the login operation.
-Constraints can be specified on the role, that are applied on the instances attempting to login.
-Currently only one constraint is supported which is 'bound_ami_id', which must be specified.
-Going forward, when more than one constraint is supported, the requirement will be to specify at least one constraint, but not necessarily 'bound_ami_id'.
+Contraints can be specified on the role, that are applied on the instances attempting to login.
+At least one constraint should be specified on the role.
   </dd>

   <dt>Method</dt>